 Tiredness and fatigue

-During the first 12 weeks, hormonal changes can leave you feeling tired or exhausted.
+During the first 12 weeks, hormonal and physical changes can leave you feeling tired or exhausted.

 Nausea and vomiting